Hummer: Revival

 In mid-2019, rumors began to circulate that General Motors was considering reviving the Hummer nameplate in 2021, as the market for off-road vehicles was reaching historic levels of sales.
-GM President Mark Ruess was asked about the possible return in the summer of 2019, and said, "I love Hummer.
+GM President Mark Ruess was asked about the possible return in the summer of 2019 and said, "I love Hummer.
 I don't know.
 We're looking at everything."
 Credibility to the earlier reporting began to solidify after the conclusion of the 2019 General Motors strike, as contract negotiations led to the commitment by GM of saving its Detroit-Hamtramck facility from closing by investing in and retooling it to build future electric trucks and SUVs; the products were to be built on GM's upcoming "BT1" electric truck platform.
-GM's own documentation listed three brands as receiving products from the BT1 architecture: Cadillac (presumably an electric Cadillac Escalade), Chevrolet (Silverado EV), and a third unknown brand referred to as the "M-Brand."
+GM's own documentation listed three brands as receiving products from the BT1 architecture: Cadillac (Escalade IQ), Chevrolet (Silverado EV), and a third unknown brand referred to as the "M-Brand."

-Industry insiders claimed they had sources saying that the "M-Brand" was a Hummer because a revival of the brand with established name recognition would help reduce marketing costs.
+Industry insiders claimed they had sources saying that the "M-Brand" was a Hummer, because a revival of the brand with established name recognition would help reduce marketing costs.
 The Hummer revival on the BT1 platform was known internally as "Project O," potentially named after former Chief Camaro Engineer Al Oppenheiser (the man responsible for the return of the Camaro in 2010), who was moved from Camaro development to overseeing an EV program.
 Oppenheiser later confirmed this himself.
 By November 2019, media reports all but confirmed that Hummer would return with two electric models, a truck and an SUV, sometime in 2021.
 On November 21, 2019, General Motors CEO Mary Barra confirmed that GM would be releasing an electric pickup truck in the fall of 2021, but did not name the brand under which it would be built.

 The new Hummer line is not a standalone brand, as it was before General Motors filed for bankruptcy, but a model within GM's GMC brand.

 On January 30, 2020, GM released a series of short videos revealing the return of Hummers in the form of electric SUV and truck models marketed under the GMC brand.
 A 30-second Super Bowl ad featured NBA superstar LeBron James.
 The vehicle was to be revealed on May 20, 2020, but the date was later pushed back to October 20, 2020.

 The Hummer EV SUT was officially revealed on October 20, 2020, during the 2020 World Series.
 The Hummer EV SUV was unveiled during the NCAA Tournament Final Four on April 3, 2021.

-The all-electric sub-brand of GMC will have several versions with initially only the most expensive "Edition 1" four-door pickup available followed by other models and later as an SUV.
+There will be several versions and models under GM brand GMC, with initially only the most expensive "Edition 1" four-door pickup available, followed by other models and later as an SUV.